-Despite the fact that it presents the threat of addiction and is capable of causing nasty side effects, Phentermine continues to be one of the most sought after diet pills in the world.
+Despite the fact that it presents the threat of addiction and is capable of causing nasty side effects, Phentermine continues to be one of the most sought after diet pills in Australia

-However, people living in the USA and many other countries of the world will be unable to obtain it from their local pharmacy unless they present the pharmacist with a prescription.
+However, people living in the USA, Australian and many other countries of the world will be unable to obtain it from their local pharmacy unless they present the pharmacist with a prescription.

 In the UK it’s not possible to buy Phentermine at all because the government department that is responsible for approving new drugs considers Phentermine to be too dangerous to distributed, even as a prescription weight loss drug.